Screaming Comet Foundation

 How does Screaming Comet Foundation spend its money?

 Screaming Comet Foundation directs 50% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This falls below the 65% benchmark.

 Are donations to Screaming Comet Foundation tax-deductible?